Fred E. Woods

 Curriculum Vitae: View Vitae

 Bio: Fred E. Woods completed a B.S. degree in Psychology (1981) and a MS degree in International Relations (1985) from Brigham Young University.
 In 1991 he earned a Ph.D. in Middle East Studies from the University of Utah with an emphasis in Hebrew Bible.
 He has been a BYU professor in the department of Church History & Doctrine since 1998.
 From 2005 to 2010 he held a Richard L. Evans Professorship of Religious Understanding.
 Dr. Woods has lectured at numerous universities in the United States and internationally.
 He is the author of many articles and a number of books.
-The past decade he has produced several documentaries and his most recent works with Cedar Fort are Mormon Yankees: Giants on and off the Court (2011) and Finding Refuge in El Paso (2012) which were both combined with documentary films and sold with a DVD, as a companion to these books.
+The past decade he has produced several documentaries and some of his most recent works are Mormon Yankees: Giants on and off the Court (2011), Finding Refuge in El Paso (2012) and Divine Providence: The Wreck and Rescue of the Julia Ann (2014), each of which were both combined with a book and sold together with a DVD under one cover.
 Professor Woods is best known for his work which focuses on the maritime segment of the story of the Latter-day Saint gathering to Zion; the sailing before the trail portion of Mormon immigration to America and he has authored scores of articles on this topic.
-His website Mormon Migration http://mormonmigration.lib.byu.edu/ (of which he is the editor and compiler of), is the chief source of information on this topic.
-His most current work, Divine Providence: The Wreck and Rescue of the Julia Ann tells the riveting story of the only ship wreck (out of thousands) which carried Latter-day Saints to America.
+His website Mormon Migration (of which he is the editor and compiler of), is the chief source of information on this topic.
+His most current book, Divine Providence: The Wreck and Rescue of the Julia Ann tells the riveting story of the only ship wreck (out of thousands) which carried Latter-day Saints to America in the 19th and early 20th centuries.
+This past year, Dr. Woods has been a professor at the BYU Center for Near Eastern Studies in Jerusalem.
+During 2015, he will be out of state doing research, but will return to the classroom on BYU campus in Fall 2015.

-Courses Currently Being Taught: Global Church History, Doctrine & Covenants and the Old Testament
+Courses Currently Being Taught: The Latter-day Saint History of the International Church (Religion C 344), Doctrine & Covenants (Religion C 324 and 325) and the Old Testament (Religion A 301 and 302)

-Areas of Expertise: Mormon migration, Old Testament (Hebrew Bible), 19th century LDS Church History, the LDS global/international church
+Areas of Expertise: Mormon migration, Old Testament (Hebrew Bible), 19th century LDS Church History, the LDS global/international church, Interfaith dialogue